What is the Validity Certification program?

 How do I get Certified?

-Analysts at Return Path will then review your email practices, including the way you handle permission, privacy, disclosures, and legal requirements.
+When your application form is received, analysts will then review your email practices, including the way you handle permission, privacy, disclosures, legal requirements and more.
 They’ll also make sure you’re sending from secure, authenticated servers.
-And, of course, they’ll check your reputation; you can’t be on any major blacklists or have high spam trap hits.
+And, of course, they’ll check your reputation; you can’t be on any major blocklists or have high spam trap hits.

 What is the process and timeline for becoming Certified?